 Hi.
 I’m Jim Gressinger, travel writer, photographer, and publisher of Southern Arizona Guide.
 I am pleased to be your tour guide to the most beautiful and historic places in Tucson and Southern Arizona.
 Southern Arizona Guide offers themed tours, usually twice or three times a month.
 See tour descriptions and … Continue reading

-Southern Arizona Guide Presents The Santa Cruz River Valley Tour Join us Wednesday, November 12, 2014 for a pleasant day trip through the Santa Cruz River Valley and discover its rich history, cultural heritage, unique landscape, and distinctive foods.
-Your guide for the day will be Jim Gressinger, travel writer, photographer, … Continue reading
+Southern Arizona Guide Presents The Santa Cruz River Valley Tour Join us Tuesday, September 8, 2015 for a pleasant day trip through the Santa Cruz River Valley and discover its rich history, cultural heritage, unique landscape, and distinctive foods.
+Your guide for the day will be Jim Gressinger, travel writer, … Continue reading

 October 19, 2013 Every October, the dedicated Park Rangers at Mission Tumacacori National Historical Park and the volunteers & staff at El Presidio de Tubac, the first Arizona State Park, put on one fine reenactment of the Juan Batista de Anza Expedition: known today at Anza Day.
 In 1775, when … Continue reading